 Finding of an infringement and other determinations

-The Commission is not empowered to determine whether a breach of the First Conduct Rule has occurred (nor to impose sanctions), but may nevertheless issue an infringement notice where the Commission suspects that an undertaking has violated the First Conduct Rule involving a serious anti-competitive conduct.
-The infringement notice provides an opportunity for the undertaking concerned to offer commitments to remedy the anti-competitive behaviour or admit to an infringement of the First Conduct Rule, in lieu of the Commission bringing proceedings before the Tribunal.
+Although the Commission is not empowered to determine whether a breach of the First Conduct Rule has occurred (nor to impose sanctions), it may issue an infringement notice where the Commission suspects that an undertaking has violated the First Conduct Rule with serious anticompetitive conduct.
+The infringement notice provides an opportunity for the undertaking concerned to offer commitments to remedy the anticompetitive behaviour or admit to an infringement of the First Conduct Rule, in lieu of the Commission bringing proceedings before the Tribunal.